hgrecco/stringparser/README.md

 The `stringparser` module provides a simple way to match patterns and extract information within strings.
-As patterns are given using the familiar format string specification `3101`{.interpreted-text role="pep"}, writing them is much easier than writing regular expressions (albeit less powerful).
+As patterns are given using the familiar format string specification [3101](https://peps.python.org/pep-3101/)., writing them is much easier than writing regular expressions (albeit less powerful).

 Just install it using: